dojot/docs/source/internal-communication.rst

 Data Broker
 -----------

 DataBroker has a few more functionalities than only generate topics for ``{tenant, subject}`` pairs.
 It will also serve socket.io connections to emit messages in real time.
+In order to do so, it retrieves all topics for `device-data` subject, just as in any other component interested in data received from devices.
+As soon as it receives a message, it will then forward it to a 'room' (using socket.io vocabulary) associated to the device and to the associated tenant.
+Thus, all client connected to it (such as graphical user interfaces) will receive a new message containing all the received data.
+For more information about how to open a socket.io connection with DataBroker, check `DataBroker documentation`_.

 Flowbroker